 These two, often read together, are probably the best entry-points into Marxist political economy.

 A very succinct introduction to the Marxist method of investigation.
-This text has a few problems with economism, viewing production as being a hard determinate of social development, but is still worth reading to understand Marxist materialism.
+This text has a few problems with economism, viewing production as being a hard determinate of social development, but is absolutely worth reading as an introduction to the Marxist philosophical outlook – dialectical materialism.

 An effective presentation of many of the concepts that inform our revolutionary intersectional approach and our way of understanding oppression other than class within a Marxist framework.
 While a pioneering text of Black socialist feminism, it is of its time, and specifically the suggestion that ‘maleness’ and ‘femaleness’ are “determined by biology” rather than class-based social structures is outdated.

-- History is Marching, a 2‑hour documentary outlining our contemporary material conditions at the international level, and the threats we face such as great power competition and climate extinction.
-It is available in chapter-sized chunks on the Prolekult channel.
+A 2-hour documentary outlining our contemporary material conditions at the international level, and the threats we face such as great power competition/inter-imperialist rivalry and climate extinction.
+It is available in chapter-sized chunks on the Prolekult channel for those who prefer watching it in smaller installments.